syncfusion-content/maui-docs/MAUI/Maps/bubble.md

 ## Appearance customization

-You can customize the below appearance of the bubbles.
+You can customize appearance of the bubbles as below.

 * **MinSize** - Change the minimum radius of the bubbles using the [`MinSize`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Maps.MapBubbleSettings.html#Syncfusion_Maui_Maps_MapBubbleSettings_MinSize) property.
 The default value of the [`MinSize`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Maps.MapBubbleSettings.html#Syncfusion_Maui_Maps_MapBubbleSettings_MinSize) property is `20.0`.
 * **MaxSize** - Change the maximum radius of the bubbles using the [`MaxSize`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Maps.MapBubbleSettings.html#Syncfusion_Maui_Maps_MapBubbleSettings_MaxSize) property.
 The default value of the [`MaxSize`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Maps.MapBubbleSettings.html#Syncfusion_Maui_Maps_MapBubbleSettings_MaxSize) property is `50.0`.